benjeappl/List-Rotator/README.md

 # List-Rotator
-object interface for making rotation through a list of values.
+object interface for making rotation through a list of values...